stschaef/ic3po/README.md

 # IC3PO

+__NOTE__ I had much trouble getting IC3PO to work.
+I had several installation issues, but eventually fixed them.
+This is probably not all of them, but hopefully enough to get a working installation on another computer.

+- Install a Yices prebuilt [binary](https://github.com/SRI-CSL/yices2/releases) instead of building from source.
+The build script given in Aman's repo kept failing, so I gave up on it.
+I tried several fixes, but I think the crux of the issue was....

+- ...Apple Silicon macs are kind of annoying sometimes.
+It seems that homebrew does not install things where it does on Intel Macs.
+On top of that, I think it installed the wrong architecture for Yices.

 **IC3** for **P**r**o**ving **P**r**o**tocol **P**r**o**perties

 > Copyright (c) 2021  Aman Goel [(amangoel@umich.edu)](amangoel@umich.edu)  and  Karem Sakallah [(karem@umich.edu)](karem@umich.edu) , University of Michigan